Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/App/setComponentOptions/setComponentOptions.md

 | message | The message to print. | Text |
 | data | Any additional message or data to print. | Text |

-## Callback

-N/A

-## Video

 ## Example

+In this example, we have a button (in blue) that when clicked will populate the dropdown of the component.

 ### Steps

-In this example we have a button (in blue) that when clicked will populate the dropdown of the component
+1. First, we drag a button and a dropdown input onto the Editor.

 ![](./setComponentOptions-step-1.png)

-1. First, we drag a button and a dropdown input onto the Editor.
 2. Select the button and under the 'Actions' tab, drag the `App.setComponentOptions` into the flow for the button.

 ![](./setComponentOptions-step-2.png)